bennyboy23/DependentOptionSet/README.md

-# DependentOptionSet
+# DependentOptionSet for CRM
-Javascript for a pair of dependent option sets
+Javascript for a pair of dependent option sets for Dynamics CRM